OPS-E2E-PPE/VBA-Docs/api/Office.DocumentInspector.Inspect.md

 Dim result As String ActiveDocument.DocumentInspectors(1).Inspect docStatus, results

-MsgBox ("The inspection returned the following status " &amp; docStatus &amp; _ " with this result " &amp; result)
+MsgBox ("The inspection returned the following status " & docStatus & _
+" with this result " & result)
 End Sub
 ```